 Another way to minimise food wastage is to freeze food.
 Cooked up a big batch of pasta but unsure you can eat it within a week?
 Into the freezer it goes.
 This can also be a bonus on those nights you don't feel like cooking and Uber Eats is looking a little too appealing.

 18. Go hard on the veggies, easy on the meat

 Die-hard carnivores will hate me for saying this.
-But we all know that meat can be pretty exxy, which is why you should go vegetarian at least once a week.
+But we all know that meat can be pretty exxy, which is why you could go vegetarian at least once a week.

 Regardless of your ethical or sustainable beliefs, it’s proven that eating more vegetarian meals is better for your insides – and your wallet.
 The more veggies you add to every meal, the healthier and cheaper it will be for you.

 You can still get your hit of protein through other things like beans, lentils, nut butters, eggs, nuts and fish.

 There’s no doubt that buying items in bulk will save you money, but it doesn’t mean you should stock up on 100 rolls of toilet paper unless you know you’ve got enough space at home to store it.
 Plus, bulk-buying nowadays is just bad manners.

 Living with overflowing cupboards isn’t fun, and neither is an overflowing freezer or pantry.
 Make sure you know the capacity of your fridge and freezer before stocking up on items.

 We all know you shouldn’t shop when you’re hungry because you’re likely to buy more food, and food that appeals to your appetite at the time (five packets of Tim Tams and a family-sized bag of Doritos) rather than what you actually need for that week.